 What causes this problem?
 If your toilet seems wobbly or loose, it may be a damaged bolt or the wax seal ring running around the base.
 It could also be the toilet flange, which connects the bowl to your home’s drainage system.

 How do I fix it?
 Securing the bolts is easy, as is replacing them.
 If the problem is the wax seal or the flange, you’ll want to be mindful not to damage the toilet bowl.
-Some homeowners favor having professional plumbing services in Kutztown when the toilet has to be disconnected.
+Some homeowners favor having professional plumbing services in Kutztown and Breinigsville when the toilet has to be disconnected.

 Estimated repair cost: Replacement bolts are inexpensive, with replacement flanges averaging $20 or so.